nikki-lea/frontend-2020/javascript.md

 ```
 This example demonstrates implicit binding, since obj.foo() means _this_ is implicitly bound to obj.
 Note that if you chain these, the last referenced object will be _this_, such as in obj1.obj2.foo(), obj2 is _this_.
 Be careful with implicit binding and callbacks, where the callback will not be implicitly bound to the object it is within.

 **Explicit Binding** - Explicitly declares the object that _this_ will reference through .call or .apply.
 Hard binding explicitly passes an object, but also wraps it in a function that manually calls foo.call(obj) on each call.
 This is what .bind() does in ES5.
-ES6 has a name property on bind that allows the function to show up in stack traces as well.
+ES6 has a name property on bind that allows the function to show up in stack traces as well. implicit binding can override implicit binding which can override default binding

 **new** - In JavaScript the new operator is _just a function_ that happens to have the word 'new' in front of it.
 They are not attached to classes, nor do they instantiate a class.
-Similarly, properties of an object created via _new_ has a _this_ of the obj itself.
+Similarly, properties of an object created via _new_ has a _this_ of the obj itself. new can in fact override hard bindig.

 Is **this** global scope?
 Then it references the global object's scope.